PEDSnet/PEDSnet-Derivation-BMI/SYNOPSIS.md

     the sink backend.
 A person record is a hash reference; the only element used is `person_id`.

-    Returns the number of BMI records saved.
+    Returns the number of BMI records saved in scalar context, or in list context the number of BMI records saved followed by the number of persons having at least one BMI record saved.

 - generate\_bmis()